Sohansg1994/spt-backend/README.md

-# Student Progress Tracker Backend (spt-backend)
+# Educational Management System Backend (spt-backend)

-This is the backend service for the Student Progress Tracker application.
+This is the backend service for the Educational Management System application.
 It provides APIs for managing student data, tracking progress, and other related functionalities.

 ## Features